-What the practice is
+What is Transcendental Meditation?

 Origin and the Maharishi

-TM was developed by Maharishi Mahesh Yogi (born Mahesh Prasad Varma in Jabalpur in 1918, died Vlodrop, Netherlands, 2008), a graduate in physics from Allahabad University who in 1941 became a disciple of Swami Brahmānanda Saraswatī — the Śaṅkarāchārya of Jyotirmaṭh, the northern maṭha of the Daśanāmi Śaṅkara order — and remained with him until Brahmānanda's death in 1953.
-Maharishi withdrew into Himalayan retreat for two years, emerged in 1955, and began teaching publicly in southern India under the name Transcendental Deep Meditation; the renamed Transcendental Meditation movement opened to Western students with his first world tour in 1958.
-International recognition arrived in 1968 when the Beatles spent ten weeks at his Rishikesh āśrama; the press attention that followed seeded a generation's interest in Indian meditation and made the Maharishi the most-photographed yogi of the late 1960s.
+Maharishi Mahesh Yogi (born Mahesh Prasad Varma in Jabalpur in 1918, died Vlodrop, Netherlands, 2008) graduated in physics from Allahabad University.
+In 1941 he became a disciple of Swami Brahmānanda Saraswatī, the Śāṅkarāchārya of Jyotirmaṭh, the northern maṭha of the Daśanāmi Śāṅkara order, and remained with him until Brahmānanda's death in 1953.
+Maharishi then withdrew into Himalayan retreat for two years.
+In 1955 he began teaching publicly in southern India under the name Transcendental Deep Meditation.
+The renamed Transcendental Meditation movement opened to Western students with his first world tour in 1958.
+International recognition arrived in 1968 when the Beatles spent ten weeks at his Rishikesh āśrama.
 By the early 2000s the organisation claimed approximately six million initiates worldwide.
 The current institutional head is Tony Nader, a Lebanese-American neuroscientist Maharishi designated as his successor in 2000.

 In the index